 - Fly direct from Edinburgh – departs various dates until March 2020 – from £769pp

-- Flights also available from airports in England – Belfast, Birmingham, Bristol, East Midlands, Leeds Bradford, Liverpool John Lennon, London Gatwick, London Heathrow, London Luton, London Stansted, Manchester & Newcastle – click here for more information on dates & prices.
+- Flights also available from UK airports – Belfast, Birmingham, Bristol, East Midlands, Leeds Bradford, Liverpool John Lennon, London Gatwick, London Heathrow, London Luton, London Stansted, Manchester & Newcastle – click here for more information on dates & prices.

 Northern Cyprus Tour Highlights